BAC: Hungarian firm in focus of Hezbollah pager explosions – DW – 09/18/2024

 According to BAC Consulting's website, the firm develops "international technology cooperation among countries for the sale of telecommunication products."
 It adds that the cooperation involves "scaling up a business from Asia to new markets e.g. developing countries."

-The company, which claims to have over a decade of consulting experience, lists telecommunication as one of its key expertise and says it integrates "the best past technological lessons and practices from different geographical areas."
+The company, which claims to have over a decade of consulting experience, lists telecommunication as one of its key areas of expertise, and says it integrates "the best past technological lessons and practices from different geographical areas."

 BAC Consulting also lists the Nelkhael gold jewel collection as one of its businesses, saying it assists in the branding and marketing of the jewelry line.